Patrick Bahr IT University of Copenhagen

 Abstract

 Functional reactive programming (FRP) offers an expressive programming paradigm for building reactive systems in a functional style.
-In recent years, several FRP languages have introduced modal types to ensure that programs don't suffer from space leaks despite their high level of abstraction.
-However, so far these modal FRP languages only offer a data-driven (or push) execution model, where computation is driven by discrete events triggered by the environment.
+In recent years, several FRP languages have introduced modal types to ensure that programs are free from space leaks despite their high level of abstraction.
+So far, these modal FRP languages only offer an event-driven (or push) execution model, where computation is driven by discrete events triggered by the environment.
 However, many applications benefit from a demand-driven (or pull) execution model, where computation is initiated by the consumer of data.

 In this paper, we use Elliott's push-pull evaluation model to build an FRP library in a programming language with modal types.
 Additionally, we propose and implement several refinements to Elliott's push-pull model to extend its expressiveness.
-We evaluate our push-pull approach by implementing a GUI framework and a case study of GUI applications.
+We evaluate our push-pull approach by implementing a GUI library and a case study of GUI applications

 Keywords: Functional Reactive Programming, Modal Types, Space Leaks